Akuboja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. Script that delete all .js file in current dir and subfolders
 11. Sceipt that count the number of directories - current and parent directories
 12. Script that display the first 10 files and sorted by the newest file first
+13. Script that take list of words as input and output only duplicate